RO Full Form: A Comprehensive Detailed Guide About RO

 Benefits of Reverse Osmosis

-• Efficient Removal of Impurities: osmosis (RO) systems can eliminate 99% of dissolved salts particles, colloids, organic matter, bacteria and harmful substances, from water.
+• Efficient Purification Process: Reverse osmosis (RO) systems can remove up to 99% of dissolved salts particles, colloids organic matter, bacteria and harmful substances, from water.

-• Enhanced Flavor and Scent: Through the removal of chlorine and various additives RO systems enhance the flavor and aroma of drinking water.
+• Improved Taste and Odor: By eliminating chlorine and other additives RO systems enhance the taste and scent of drinking water.

 Differences Between Osmosis and Reverse Osmosis

-• Osmosis: Osmosis is when liquid molecules move through a permeable barrier, from where there’s less substance to where there’s more substance due to a difference in concentration.
+• Osmosis: Osmosis is the process in which liquid molecules pass through a barrier moving from an area, with substance concentration to one, with higher concentration.
 This happens naturally in living things like how plant roots take in water from the soil.

-• Reverse Osmosis: On the other hand, reverse osmosis uses more pressure than osmotic pressure to push liquid molecules from areas with more substance to areas with less substance.
+• Reverse osmosis: It works by applying pressure compared to pressure to move liquid molecules from regions, with higher concentration to those, with lower concentration..
 This method primarily cleans water and removes impurities.

 [Also Read: NET Full Form]